-The Crown Wells next the Sea is a wonderfully relaxing hotel and pub all in one, which happily welcomes your beloved pets.
-Sitting just off the pretty green, a little inland from the coastal road, this former coaching inn is a great find and one that you’ll be glad you booked into.
+The Crown Wells-next-the-Sea is a wonderfully relaxing hotel and pub all in one, which happily welcomes you and your beloved pets.
+Sitting just off the pretty green in The Buttlands, a little inland from the coastal road, this former coaching inn is a great find and one that you’ll be glad you booked into.
 And with the wide open skies and beaches a stone’s throw away from here, you couldn’t choose a nicer place.

 The minute you walk through the door, you know you are welcome.
 Friendly faces from the staff, and the décor, (which isn’t too smart but not too shabby either) create an ambience that puts you at your ease straight away.
 The first time I came to The Crown, Wells-next-the-Sea, I immediately fell in love with it!